By Teresa Cutter

-This is a YUM recipe of mine that featured in last weeks Sun Herald Newspaper.
-When I designed this georgeous retro trifle my first thought was fresh fruit – pick what’s in season, fresh and sweet.
-This time of year I love a strawberry mango or peach combo.
-Secondly; every trifle needs a jelly.
-Give the packet ones the flick and make your own by using fresh fruit puree or juice, such as oranges, apple, mango or berry.
+When I designed this gorgeous retro trifle, my first thought was fresh fruit – pick what’s in season, fresh and sweet.
+This time of year, I love a strawberry mango or peach combo.
+Secondly, every trifle needs a jelly.
+Give the packet ones the flick and make your own by using fresh fruit puree or juice, such as oranges, apple, mango or berries.

 400 ml freshly squeezed orange juice or alternative such as berry, peach, cranberry, elderflower + apple